 Wilson Center Experts

 Cornelia “Nina” Pillard is a Professor at Georgetown University Law Center.
 Her research addresses issues of equality and nondiscrimination, the law of work, and the processes and institutions by which law is effectuated.
 She teaches civil procedure, constitutional Law, American and transnational legal theory, and various labor and employment courses.
 Nina recently published Against the New Maternalism (with Naomi Mezey).
-Her current research critically evaluates the legitimacy of pre-dispute arbitration agreements.
+Her current research explores the bases for the legitimacy arbitration under pre-dispute agreements.